-Read and Discuss The Dot After you read the book aloud to your students, you can use this free set of International Dot Day Discussion Cards to spark discussion.
+Read and Discuss The Dot After you read the book aloud to your students, you can use this set of International Dot Day Discussion Cards to spark discussion.
 Printable and digital task cards are included.
 You may want discuss these questions in a whole group setting first, and then use them as writing prompts later.
-This freebie includes a link to a Dot Day Virtual Journal that you can use as a follow-up activity after your discussion.
+This resource includes a link to a Dot Day Virtual Journal that you can use as a follow-up activity after your discussion.

 Create Dot Artwork Use some of the suggestions in the Educator’s Handbook to have students create dot artwork individually or with a group.
 Since I’m a big fan of cooperative learning, I especially liked the Buddy Dot idea on page 9.
 What a unique idea!